 Talk to someone

 Want to talk to someone individually about your sexual wellness, relationship, or consent?
-Click here to make an appointment.
+Contact Us.

 Learn more about healthy relationships online

 Student Wellness has collaborated with the LGBTQ Center to develop an online module on healthy dating and relationships.
 It centers the experiences of LGBTQ individuals, and has information relevant to all types of relationships, including same-sex relationships, different-sex relationships, and relationships where one or more partner identifies as transgender.